obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 - **Try before asking**: before asking for help, please first try searching the help docs and Discord/forum history to see if the question has already been asked.
 Help others help you, by sharing what you've already tried.
 - **Keep an open mind**: because of how customizable Obsidian can be, some people might have a completely different set-up or workflow from you.
 Do not judge others for their choices.
 - **Step away when needed**: the community is a place for us to grow together, not a debate competition.
-There are no arguments that you have to win.
 If a discussion escalates into an argument, try your best to step away and be the bigger person.

 ## Motivation